Online Safety - Key Stage 5

-Megan, now 19, has joined forces with Hampshire Constabulary to make an educational film about her story, for Safer Internet Day.
+Megan has since joined forces with Hampshire Constabulary to make an educational film about her story, for Safer Internet Day.

 ‘Online blackmail’ is free-to-access and aims to support young people to recognise key characteristics of how blackmail manifests online, including early signs of manipulative, pressurising and threatening behaviour.
 It also explores the potential impact of online blackmail and provides sources of further support for those who experience it.